 Why Exceeding PCI Requirements May Actually Be the Easiest Path

 When it comes to PCI compliance requirements, exceeding the specifications for vulnerability management and assessment can enable organizations to remain ahead of threats.
-By reducing manual work and enabling real-time, automated intelligence, IT pros can gain better oversight on their network and identify real vulnerabilities.
+By reducing manual work and enabling real-time, automated intelligence, IT pros can gain better oversight of their network and identify real vulnerabilities.

 CimTrak makes it easy for organizations to remain compliant with PCI requirements and exceed the basic recommendations for security's sake.
 To learn more, download our PCI compliance checklist today.